Quick Questions? Email us

 Highlights include temperate daytime temperatures, a festive atmosphere with significant Hindu celebrations, and breathtaking panoramic vistas of Annapurna, Tukuche Peak, and Dhaulagiri I-V. Perfect for high-altitude photography and astronomy.

-Because of its post-monsoon freshness, clear skies, dry routes, and breathtaking mountain views, autumn is a favourite season for trekking to Dhaulagiri Himalaya.
+Because of its post-monsoon freshness, clear skies, dry routes, and breathtaking mountain views, autumn is a favourite season for trekking to the ABC Region.

 Highlights include temperate daytime temperatures, a festive atmosphere with significant Hindu celebrations, and breathtaking panoramic vistas of Annapurna I, Tukuche Peak, and Dhaulagiri 1-5.
 Perfect for high-altitude photography and astronomy.